 However, if you are looking to grow your money faster and are not averse to the associated risks, you may want to consider investing your savings in a stocks and shares ISA.

-With today’s considerably low interest rates, this is becoming an increasingly popular option.
+With today’s considerably low-interest rates, this is becoming an increasingly popular option.

 Is Raisin Safe?

 In short, yes!
-Raisin is fully authorised and regulated by the Financial Conduct Authority, ensuring they uphold strict rules on client conduct and protection of client funds.
+Raisin is fully authorised and regulated by the Financial Conduct Authority, ensuring they uphold strict rules on client conduct and the protection of client funds.
 All client money is held in separate bank accounts, ensuring its safety regardless of what happens to Raisin as a business.

 All the partner banks featured on the Raisin website have full banking licences and therefore come under the Financial Services Compensation Scheme, protecting your money up to the value of £85,000 per banking group.

 Some of the partner banks at Raisin are registered in Europe and therefore fall under the European Deposit Guarantee Scheme (DGS) up to 100,000 EUR.

 Is Raisin really offering the best interest rates on the market?

 It’s important to distinguish that whilst Raisin can offer a great choice of rates, it is limited to its partner banks.
 That is not to say that there won’t be times when these represent the best rates available, however, this is not a whole of market service, and if securing the best possible rate is of utmost importance then I would encourage you to do the leg work to find these for yourself.

 Where Raisin does add value is in securing some of the best rates whilst providing users with the utmost convenience.
 And whilst they may not have every bank as a partner, they still have some of the big names including Investec, ICICI Bank, QIB, Hoist Savings, Zenith Bank, Aldermore, Charter Savings Bank, Cambridge & Counties Bank and Reliance Bank to name a few.